-Next week's Billboard 200 chart could see Chris Tomlin earn his first No. 1 album.
-The singer/songwriter's new album, "Burning Lights," may sell upwards of 60,000 to 70,000 copies by week's end on Jan.
-13, according to industry forecasters.
+Next week’s Billboard 200 chart could see Chris Tomlin earn his first No. 1 album.
+The singer/songwriter’s new album, “Burning Lights,” may sell upwards of 60,000 to 70,000 copies by week’s end on Sunday, Jan.
+13 — so say industry forecasters.

 If “Burning Lights” arrives atop the list, it would mark the second No. 1 debut from a Christian album in less than a year and only the fourth Christian set to ever be No. 1.
 Last September, tobyMac started at No. 1 with “Eye On It.”